 A list of technical standards required for entry into the program can be obtained by contacting the Program Director.
 No experiential learning credits are permitted in this program.

-A grade of "C" or better in each MDST class and an overall "C" average in all required courses must be achieved in order to graduate from the program.
+A grade of "C" or better in each required course must be achieved in order to graduate from the program.